mithom/streamlabs_chatbot_hangman/README.md

 * do/don't warn when not enough currency
 * autostart new games after previous one ends
 * do/don't use multiplier for nb occurrences of letter
+* random words retrieved from api or given file

 ### To be expected:
 * custom messages